EvanFalcone/Chart.js/docs/radar/dataset-properties.md

 ## Label
 **Type:** String
-The label for the dataset which appears in the legend and tooltips
+The label for the dataset which appears in the legend and tooltips.

 ## xAxisID
 **Type:** String
 The ID of the x axis to plot this dataset on.
-If not specified, this defaults to the ID of the first found x axis
+If not specified, this defaults to the ID of the first found x axis.

 ## yAxisID
 **Type:** String